openenergymonitor/guide/source/setup/optical-pulse-sensor.markdown

 <img src="/images/setup/emonpi-input-list.png" />

 Clicking the spanner icon brings up the feed input processor.
 It's a good idea to log the raw pulse count to a feed for debugging.
-The pulse count needs to be multiplied by a scalar to convert the pulses to Wh.
+The pulse count needs to be multiplied by a scale process to convert the pulses to Wh.
 The scale factor will depend on your meter, see the table in Appendix A below.
-Once the scalar has been applied, log the result to a Wh Accumulator feed.
+Once the scale has been applied, log the result to a Wh Accumulator feed.
 This feed is an ever increasing number which won't return to zero if the emonPi / emonTx is reset, which would result in the raw pulse count returning to zero.

 <img src="/images/setup/emonpi-pulse-input-process.png" />